adishourya/DepthSense/README.md

         * Defintely checkout the Readme inside loss/
         * Each Loss has a notebook and a corresponding pdf which explains the loss calculation
         * ./online_sampling/OnlineSampling.pdf goes over one example of online samping calculation
+        * ./loss/StructureGuide.pdf combines the techniques learnt to make a loss function

     * Modelling :
-        * ./models/training_loop.pdf goes over some epochs of how we trained the model
+        * ./models/TrainingLoop.pdf goes over epochs of how we trained the model
-        * the full log of training epochs can be found in ./models/log.txt

     * Evaluation and results:
+        * ./models/validation.pdf goes over metrics of how well the model fits our dataset and performs on the hold out set

 # References